ParichayNITW/OPTIM2/docs/optimizer_trim_walkthrough.md

 1. **Before the hour starts** we have at most 100 candidates left over from the previous hour.
 You can picture them as 100 index cards, each card showing “pressure left + running cost so far.”
-2. **Station 1** tries all of its 120 options on every card.
-Worst case, `100 cards × 120 options = 12,000` fresh cards are generated.
-Right away the DP sorts those 12,000 cards by “same bucket, cheaper first” and keeps only 50 per bucket, never more than 100 overall.
+2. **Station 1** tries all of its 72 options on every card.
+Worst case, `100 cards × 72 options = 7,200` fresh cards are generated.
+Right away the DP sorts those 7,200 cards by “same bucket, cheaper first” and keeps only 50 per bucket, never more than 100 overall.
 The rest go straight into the bin.
-3. **Station 2** receives those ≤100 survivors, tries its 120 options, produces
+3. **Station 2** receives those ≤100 survivors, tries its 58 options, produces
-   up to another 12,000 raw cards, then trims back to ≤50 per bucket and ≤100 total again.
+   up to another 5,800 raw cards, then trims back to ≤50 per bucket and ≤100 total again.
-4. **Station 3** repeats the exact same dance.
+4. **Station 3** repeats the exact same dance with its 58 options.
-5. **Station 4** does it once more.
+5. **Station 4** does it once more with its 58 options.

 After all four stations, the hour ends with ≤100 cards.
 Those are the only candidates we carry into the next hour, and the cycle repeats.